raul23/clustering-text/README.rst

    Cluster 3: relativity motion speed mathbf spacetime wave frame conservation waves charge Cluster 4: mathematics logic geometry algebra discrete reasoning mind numbers socratic descartes

+Recall the true labels: biology, chemistry, mathematics, philosophy, physics.

+Thus we can infer that:

+- Cluster 0: philosophy
+- Cluster 1: biology
+- Cluster 2: chemistry
+- Cluster 3: physics
+- Cluster 4: mathematics

+In general, the top terms for each cluster are well selected by the KMeans.
+Though KMeans has some difficulty with the philosophy and mathematics categories as some words are misplaced such as socratic and descartes which should be in the philosophy category and probability and stasticial shoulbe be in the mathematics category.

+The top words for the other clusters 1 to 3 (in particular cluster 1 with the biology-related words) are well choosen by KMeans.

 Clustering ebooks (PDF, djvu, epub, txt)
 ========================================
 TODO